 Using Laundry Pods in More Ways

-Although laundry pods are simple to use and handy, we have a few more suggestions to help you get the most out of this detergent.
+Although laundry pods are simple to use and handy, I have a few more suggestions to help you get the most out of this detergent.

 - Pods are a wonderful option if you have a high-efficiency washing machine.
 They have a low sudsing factor, which is beneficial for machines that consume less water.